OnePlus 9R Review | OnePlus 9R Price in India, OnePlus 9R Specs

 The OnePlus 9R looks from a distance much like its siblings, the OnePlus 9 and 9 Pro.
 The distinctive design feature of this generation is the shape and design of the camera module, which is typical in all three versions.
 The only feature that is absent in this scenario is Hasselblad branding.
 You will also see that the 9R has four cameras, like the 9 Pro, whereas the OnePlus 9 just has three.

 The OnePlus 9R body is constructed of metal and not polycarbonate.
 The front and back are also made of Corning Gorilla glass.
 Two colors are available: Lake Blue and Carbon Black.
 There’s a big “Never Settle” brand logo in the plastic case that you get.
 The rear glass panel is curved on the sides and does not stick too much to the camera module.
 The big screen has very small edges and in the upper left corner, the front camera is integrated.
-We easily used OnePlus 9R even with one hand, the 9R is really very simple to use.
+Even with one hand, the 9R is really very simple to use.
 The weight is 189g and the thickness is 8.4mm.

 On the right, there is a button with a tiny position and the OnePlus alert slider, which enables the device to be silent or the vibration to be disabled quickly.
 To the left are the volume keys.
 The top is empty and a speaker at the bottom, a USB Type-C port, and a Nano tray.
 No IP rating is available.
 Overall, this is a slick, futuristic phone design.